MohssenSadeq/Alsalahi-Website/README.md

 # Requirements to startup:
 1) Visual Studio 2015
 2) Sql Server 2016
-3) Extract all the rar files found in the main an Magfinalproject branches
+3) Extract all the rar files found in the main of Magfinalproject branches
 4) Put the Magfinalproject branch in the main folder

 # How to Setup :